 You want to avoid any fish that is semi-aggressive to aggressive.
 Any fish that can fit your bettas head in its mouth should also be avoided.
 Examples of fish to avoid would be:

 - Fish with long colorful fins

-There is no specialized diet with a Koi Betta.
+There is no specialized diet for a Koi Betta.
 They are no different than a traditional betta.
 The same hierarchy is involved with frozen>pellet>flake food.
 Fish can get bored of eating the same food though.
 Let’s look at what you can feed your Koi Betta.

 What To Feed Them

 I generally don’t work with flake food even with bettas.
 I work with pellet betta fish food at minimum and my go to is Northfin.
 If I’m going for freeze dried,I prefer feeding my bettas blackworms and soaking with VitaChem to provide extra nutrients for my Betta’s immune system.